sa4s-serc/kafka_demo/README.md

 ```
 pip install kafka
 ```
-open docker desktop app and sign in and keep it running
+open docker desktop app and sign in and keep it running with this screen as shown below

 ![image](https://github.com/user-attachments/assets/172fe25b-bee8-4a63-a7f4-5569bf82629e)

 Rename the current terminal as "Kafka" by right clicking the title of the terminal